hanegraaff/stock-advisor-software/README.md

 # Portfolio Manager
 ![Portfolio Manager Design](doc/portfolio-manager.png)

-The Portfolio Manager service is a component of the Stock Advisor system that actively manager a protfolio based on the output of the recommendation service.
+The Portfolio Manager service is a component of the Stock Advisor system that actively manages a protfolio based on the output of the recommendation service.
+The service is designed to run daily, and typically takes a few seconds to execute.
+When running in ECS, the service is scheduled to run daily at 11am EST, and will maintain a stock portfolio on the supplied TDAmeritrade account.

 ## Portfolio Manager Release Notes
-This is software is still under development.
-It does not yet interact with an online broker and make trades.
+This is an initial version that offers the following features:

-* Create new portfolio based on latest recommendation or load existing one.
+* Create new portfolio based on latest recommendation, or update an existing one stored in S3.
-* Calculate the current returns
+* Execute trades necessary to materialize the portfolio.
+* Ability to run inside a Docker container
+* Integrate into Stock Advisor Infrastructure, specifically ECS.
-* Send SNS Notifications
+* Send SNS Notifications with summary of returns and any trading activity

 ## Trading Strategy
-The initial version of the Portfolio Manager will take a random subset of the recommended securities and maintain a monthly portfolio of long positions.
-Over time this strategy will improve to allow for more frequent rebalancing.
+The current strategy is to buy and hold a portfolio based on the most recent recommendations.
+When a new recommendation set is created, the portfolio will be rebalaned accordingly.
+Specifically, each time service is run, it will do the following:

-* Read current recommendations from S3
+1) Read the latest recommendations and portfolio objects from S3.
-* Create an empty portfolio and save it to S3
+2) Reprice the portfolio and update it based on the contents of the recommendations.
+If the portfolio recommendations have changed then create a new portfolio, otherwise keep the existing one.
+3) Check to see of the Equities market is open and if is, materialize the portfolio.
+This means taking the securities in it, which represent the desired state, and execute the trades necessary to create matching positions.
+4) If there are any errors, and only a portion of the portfilio could be fulfilled, the will be retried the next time the service runs.

 ## Running the Portfolio Manager from the command line
 ```